cmudrc/search-engineering-design/_pages/about.md

 layout: splash
 permalink: /about/
 ---
 This is a way to search design journals.
-This currently only includes <i>Design Science</i>.
+Currently, the following journals are included:
+- Design Studies
+- Design Science
+- Research in Engineering Design
+- ASME Journal of Mechanical Design